-The conditions inside the hormones are altered in response to a stimulus.
 The hormones are responsible for regulating the internal body temperature.
-A feedback mechanism tends to accelerate or inhibit a process.
+A feedback mechanism tends to accelerate or inhibit the hormonal secretion.
 This loop is usually the negative feedback mechanism among most of the hormones.

 Negative Feedback Mechanism